backstage/backstage/.changeset/six-grapes-sniff.md

 '@backstage/plugin-search-backend': patch
 ---

-**BREAKING**: Update the router to use the new `auth` services.
-The router now requires a discovery service option to get credentials for the permission service.
+Update the router to use the new `auth` services, it now accepts an optional discovery service option to get credentials for the permission service.